essingen123/essingen123/README.md

 making little things with code, sound, light & machines
 [aĩr.com](https://aĩr.com)

-a human in a room is not the room
+a human in a room is not the room<br>
 a mind in a machine is not the machine